Alice-Rez/Calli-Shop/README.md

 [Live demo](https://callishop.alice-rez.vercel.app/)

 Mock up of the e-shop selling calligraphies - project created at the end of the React module of my one year web development course.
-Just frontend application without server, so the order is not in reality send anywhere, but posses all basic functionalities of small e-shop with shopping without registration:
+Just frontend application without server or database, so the order is not in reality send anywhere, but posses all basic functionalities of small e-shop with shopping without registration:

 - user can choose quantity and add product to the basket